-- (i) Maximum lines Underwriters manage individual risks through adherence to set maximum line sizes. - (ii) Monitoring performance against plan A monthly reporting process ensures several layers of review for underwriting risks, with a particular focus on pricing, loss ratio forecasts, risk aggregation and reinsurance protection. - (iii) Peer and independent reviews The Group operates a peer review process on a risk based sample of business by a fellow underwriter to ensure adherence to sound underwriting practices. - (iv) Underwriting risk review Themed underwriting reviews are conducted by the Company's Risk Management Function to ensure that underwriting procedure and discipline are followed. - (v) Internal audit Provides assurance over the performance of the underwriting controls.
+- (i) Maximum lines Underwriters manage individual risks through adherence to set maximum line sizes.
+These maximums are set at the Binder and Underwriter level to ensure Underwriting risk is commensurate with an individual's experience and also the appetite of the capacity provider.
+There are also referral line sizes, whereby any risk exceeding a given threshold must present the risk for peer review with senior staff - (ii) Monitoring performance against plan A monthly reporting process ensures several layers of review for underwriting risks, with a particular focus on pricing, loss ratio forecasts, risk aggregation and reinsurance protection. - (iii) Peer and independent reviews The Group operates a peer review process on a risk based sample of business by a fellow underwriter to ensure adherence to sound underwriting practices. - (iv) Underwriting risk review Themed underwriting reviews are conducted by the Company's Risk Management Function to ensure that underwriting procedure and discipline are followed. - (v) Internal audit Provides assurance over the performance of the underwriting controls.